The 100 Unhealthiest Places in Your Home

 "Beware a sedentary lifestyle," says Dr. Eliza Chakravarty, M.D., an immunologist and a rheumatologist at the Oklahoma Medical Research Foundation.
 "It's not necessarily secret germs laying in wait as much as it's the temptation to lay down, relax and just stay there.
 Before you know it, you've spent several hours sedentary and it makes it progressively harder to get the willpower to get up and move.
 The dangers of an inactive lifestyle are associated with a slew of bad health outcomes, including heart disease, obesity, diabetes, and all of those related conditions.
 These can not only affect how long you live, but also your quality of life."

-Recommendation: “Paradoxically, sitting around and not exercising actually makes you more tired,” she says.
-“Exercising gives you more energy throughout the day.
-You don’t need to start off with a marathon or intensity training, just walk out the front door and move around.
-Get your heart rate up to where you can still speak but are a little winded.”
+The Rx: "Paradoxically, sitting around and not exercising actually makes you more tired," she says.
+"Exercising gives you more energy throughout the day.
+You don't need to start off with a marathon or intensity training, just walk out the front door and move around.
+Get your heart rate up to where you can still speak but are a little winded."
 Log off Netflix and try these 25 Easy Exercises That Boost Health Fast.

 Your Low Frequency EMF Exposure May Increase Cancer

-Recommendation: “In order to protect yourself and your loved ones from this health risk, a few simple steps can be followed:
+The Rx: "In order to protect yourself and your loved ones from this health risk, a few simple steps can be followed:

 - WiFi routers: Minimize how many you have in your home and keep them out of your children's bedrooms.
 In our home, we have installed timers to turn off our routers at night, as there is no need to be 'blasting' WiFi while sleeping/not using.